soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/eop/move-domains-and-settings-from-one-eop-organization-to-another-eop-organization.md

 ## Step 5: Verify domains for the target organization

-1. Sign in to the Office 365 admin center at [https://portal.office.com](https://portal.office.com).
+1. Sign in to the admin center at [https://portal.office.com](https://portal.office.com).

 2. Click **Domains**.